🔼The name Shihor-libnath: Summary

 🔼Etymology of the name Shihor-libnath

 The name Shihor-libnath consists of two elements that seem each other's opposites.
-The first part appears to come from the verb שחר (shahar), to be shiny black:
+The first part appears to come from the verb שחר (shahar), to be dark, or the noun שחר (shahar), eclipse:

-The second part of our name is an older variant spelling of the common form לבנה, which covers several different nouns, which all come from the verb לבן (laben), meaning to be or become white:
+The second part of our name is an older variant spelling of the common form לבנה, which covers several different nouns, including one meaning moon, and which all derive from the verb לבן (laben), meaning to be or become white:

 The verb לבן (laben) means to be or become white.
 Contrary to modern understandings of white as a symbol, in the Bible white either denotes a blank state (and thus emptiness or stupidity) or the state of greatest resistance to the absorption of light, which comes down to pride, stubbornness and more stupidity.
 Hence leprosy, or the "white disease" signifies unwarranted pride and arrogance.